Skip to main content Skip to main content

 L.4 · INTERMEDIATE · 4 MIN

-Client Onboarding Workflow: From Lead to Funded Account
+The Onboarding Workflow: What Happens From First Call to Funded Account

-The end-to-end client onboarding workflow takes a lead from first contact through to a funded, allocated account.
+The end-to-end onboarding workflow takes you from first contact through to a funded, allocated account.
 The path looks linear on a slide -- lead, suitability call, KYC intake, IPS draft, IPS signature, account paperwork, ACH/wire fund, first allocation, first-quarter review -- and almost never is linear in practice.
-New advisors underestimate how much of the job is operational follow-through: chasing a missing signature, troubleshooting an ACH failure, reconciling a custodian-paperwork mismatch, scheduling the next checkpoint before the client forgets the relationship exists.
-The compliance trail that gets generated through onboarding is what regulators audit and what protects the advisor when a dispute arises.
-Done well, onboarding takes 4-8 weeks and the client feels they were guided through a careful, professional process.
-Done badly, it takes 6 months, requires three follow-ups for every step, and erodes the trust the suitability call built.
+A lot of the work is unglamorous operational follow-through: chasing a missing signature, troubleshooting an ACH failure, reconciling a custodian-paperwork mismatch, scheduling the next checkpoint.
+The compliance trail generated through onboarding is what regulators audit and what protects both you and the firm if a dispute arises.
+Knowing the stages lets you read your own onboarding as it happens: done well, it takes 4-8 weeks and feels like being guided through a careful, professional process; done badly, it drags for months, needs three follow-ups for every step, and erodes trust before the relationship even starts.
+A messy onboarding is an early, honest preview of how the rest of the relationship will run.

 Quiz · 5 questions ↓